 Lake Crescent Lodge

-The historic Lake Crescent Lodge also offers seasonal rentals of kayaks (both single and tandem), canoes, and paddleboards.
 If you’d like to get an in-depth overview of this stunning glacial lake, you could also take a guided kayak tour.

 Log Cabin Resort

-The Log Cabin Resort is located along Lake Crescent’s northern shore and is another great spot for paddling.
-The resort has boat launch facilities, and if you don’t have your watercraft, head inside to rent kayaks, paddleboards, and canoes.
+The resort has boat launch facilities, and if you don’t have your own watercraft, head inside to rent kayaks, paddleboards, and canoes.

 RELATED: 17 of The Most Scenic Lakes in Washington

 While the water may be a bit frigid (even during the warm summer months), there are plenty of places to brave a dip in Lake Crescent.
-You could also choose to soak up some sun from the shore or enjoy a scenic picnic.

 North Shore Picnic Area

 The North Shore Picnic Area is open year-round and features accessible vault toilets, fire pits, picnic tables, and stunning views of Lake Crescent.
-Even a few picnic tables are situated out on the dock, giving you sweeping vistas of the lake and the mountains surrounding it.

 East Beach

-The aptly-named East Beach is tucked away on the lake’s northeastern end, less than one mile from Highway 101.
+The aptly named East Beach is tucked away on the lake’s northeastern end, less than one mile from Highway 101.
 Its convenient location makes it a popular spot, and this place fills up fast during the warm summer months.

 While the twig-strewn shores may not scream “beach day material,” this is one of the most loved stretches of the lake.
-It also has a nice shallow entry, which means the water is warmer than in other parts of the lake.
+It has a nice shallow entry, which means the water is warmer than in other parts of the lake.

 La Poel

-Those who make the trek to La Poel will find a shaded area with various picnic tables scattered along the ridge.
-There is no parking lot but individual parking spaces next to the tables.
-There are a few additional spots located near the water as well.
+Those who make the trek to La Poel will find small private shaded areas with various picnic tables scattered along the ridge.

 Fairholme